OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 # 7. Published Stage

-A UDT is considered Published when:
+A UD is considered Published when:

 - the specification is finalized
 - the version is assigned
-- the document is placed in the official OpenUDA UDT directory
+- the document is placed in the official OpenUDA UD directory

 Example:

-udt/
+ud/
-UDT-INV-1.0.md
+UD-INV-1.0.md

-Published UDTs are considered stable and suitable for production implementations.
+Published UDs are considered stable and suitable for production implementations.

 ---

 # 8. Versioning

-Each UDT follows semantic versioning.
+Each UD follows semantic versioning.

 ### Major Versions